Chanel Iman Becomes Prince In A Touching Fashion Homage

-When it came to hair and makeup, Iman came equipped with her own personal inspiration: her mother.
-Jordan adds, "She showed us pictures of her mom in the Afro, and when she put it on, it was as if we moved into the future and flashed back to the past."
+When it came to her hair, done by Nicolas Eldin using Oribe, Iman came equipped with her own personal inspiration: her mother.
+Jordan adds, "She showed us pictures of her mum in the Afro, and when she put it on, it was as if we moved into the future and flashed back to the past."

 Makeup artist Yacine Diallo was not only inspired by Prince, but also the strong women in his life: "The story was also a tribute to all the talented, beautiful, and sexy women like Vanity 6, Sheila E., Wendy, and Lisa he had on stage with him throughout his career.
 Chanel Iman was perfect to interpret this sensuality and freedom that always inspired me while growing up watching Prince videos and listening to his music."